shwetha1607/Server-temp/README.md

 Users can opt-out from or resume receiving notifications via sending a mail with a specific subject and keyword by clicking on the link available on the site.
 Python's `imaplib` is used to read these received mails.
 The database of users can be updated by running [getsheetdata.py](https://github.com/shwetha1607/Server-temp/blob/Version-1.1/getsheetdata.py).
 Google Drive and Sheets API and Python's `gspread` library is used to implement this.
 References to this is linked down below.
 The status of the user's notification preference( active or inactive) is also checked and updated in the process.

-FUll code on Github: [getsheetdata.py](https://github.com/shwetha1607/Server-temp/blob/Version-1.1/getsheetdata.py), [receivemail.py](https://github.com/shwetha1607/Server-temp/blob/Version-1.1/receivemail.py)
+Full code on Github: [getsheetdata.py](https://github.com/shwetha1607/Server-temp/blob/Version-1.1/getsheetdata.py), [receivemail.py](https://github.com/shwetha1607/Server-temp/blob/Version-1.1/receivemail.py)

 * __*Mailing service for sending out alerts*__:

 ### References